lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/02_Mapping_reads_to_an_assembly.md

 **Step 3:** Visualisation

 The pipeline yield two files: `snps_PE.vcf` and `indels.vcf`.
 Add these to the browser.
 Have a look at some of the indels and the alignments around them and see whether you agree that there is a SNP or Indel there.
+Mark interesting regions as 'Region of interest' through the `Regions` menu option.

 **Question:**

 * How many SNPs were there, and how many Indels?
 * How can there be SNPs and Indels when we mapped the reads to the assembly built with the *same* reads?

+####Saving the IGV session
+We will get back to this assembly browser, so save your session: `File --> Save Session…`

 ####Advanced exercise
 We will be mapping reads, calling SNPs and Indels more often.
 Perhaps you can turn the command used in this tutorial into a shell script, which can be run on any input fasta (assembly) file?